 Theme and Plugins Updates

 External developers publish the majority of the available themes and plugins.
 These updates are entirely independent of those of the WordPress development team.
-Neither Themes nor plugins are usually automatically updated by default, but since WordPress 5.5, your websites may start updating plugins and themes automatically as well.
+Neither Themes nor plugins are usually automatically updated by default, but since WordPress 5.5, your websites may also start updating plugins and themes automatically.

 WordPress added the ability to update plugins and themes in version 5.5 automatically to solve the maintenance problem.
-Unfortunately, some hosting providers activated this automatic option without letting their customers know.
+Unfortunately, some hosting providers activated this automatic option without informing their customers.

 Advantages and Disadvantages of Automatic Updates